-4. Internal Communication and Reporting

 Vertex is committed to fostering an active and healthy dialogue between management and employees regarding ethical and compliance-related matters.
 Vertex personnel are encouraged to seek answers to compliance-related questions, and are provided with guidance on how to access compliance-related information, including how to report potential compliance concerns.
 Vertex understands that its personnel must not just know how to access compliance-related resources, they must feel comfortable doing so without fear of retaliation.
 Vertex has adopted policies and procedures that strongly encourage all personnel to report potential suspected compliance violations.
 These policies and procedures include measures intended to ensure that appropriate reports will not subject the person making the report to retaliation by Vertex or its personnel.
-Vertex has a toll-free number known as the Vertex Compliance Line for personnel to report potential compliance violations, 888-507-5631.
-Reports to the Compliance Line may be made anonymously.
-Information about Vertex’s Compliance Line is provided to all personnel as a part of new hire orientation, as part of continuing compliance training, and is also made available to all personnel on Vertex’s intranet site.
+Vertex has established an online tool to report potential compliance violations, which can be found here.
+Information about Vertex’s Compliance Alert Line is given to all personnel as a part of new hire orientation, continuing compliance training, and is made available on our intranet site.

 5. Auditing and Monitoring

-#### NEWER